LCS2-IIITD/webpage/README.md

 <img src="img/lab-photos/1.jpg" alt="screenshot of the template">
 </p>

 The project template is originated at the University of Washington.
-You can see the machinery working live at [our site][sampa].
+You can see the machinery working live at [their site][sampa].

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][license].